 Meet the staff:

-This half term we will be looking at a range of play scripts in order to learn about the language, layout and organisational features and we will also be writing and performing our very own play scripts with actions based on our quality text this half term, Horrid Henry.
+This half term we will be writing our own adventure stories.
+We will be innovating the story of The Firework Maker's Daughter by Philip Pullman, our quality text this half term, by changing elements of the story including the characters, setting and plot.
+We will be developing our speaking and listening skills as well as practising orally reciting the story by using appropriate action, intonation and volume.
 We will also be continuing to develop and up-level our vocabulary in our writing by using a range of Alan Peat sentences, including 2A sentences and 3 _ed sentences, to capture the reader’s interest.

 What can you do to improve your learning at home?

 Practise your weekly spellings and complete your homework each week!